mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 central government on Terra.
 Missions were for the

 most part local in origin, with a mix of [[Terra|Terran]] and Vilani people aboard.
-Some of these missions went to trailing- coreward and ended up on the shores of the Lesser Rift
+Some of these missions went to trailing-coreward and ended up on the shores of the Lesser Rift

 - or perhaps even beyond it.
 Some may have wandered